scala/scala3/docs/docs/reference/overview.md

 Scala 3 also drops a number of features that were used rarely, or where experience showed that they tended to cause problems in codebases.
 These are listed separately in the [Dropped Features](http://dotty.epfl.ch/docs) section.

 Not included in this overview are changes to meta programming and generic programming.
-So far these have relied on a macro system that had experimental status (`scala.reflect` macros).
+So far these have relied on a [macro system](https://docs.scala-lang.org/overviews/macros/overview.html) that had experimental status.
 This macro system will be replaced with a different solution.
 The current state of the design will be described elsewhere.

 <a name="consistency"></a>
 ## Consistency

-Constructs that make the language more consistent internally, and consistent with its foundations.
-Constructs that admit useful laws of reasoning.
+The primary goal of the language constructs in this section is to make the language more consistent, both internally, and in relationship to its [foundations](http://www.scala-lang.org/blog/2016/02/03/essence-of-scala.html).

  - [Intersection types](http://dotty.epfl.ch/docs/reference/intersection-types.html) `A & B`